 Regular on campus presence is expected for all LCC employment.
 Any flexible work schedules and/or hybrid work schedules approved by the College are subject to change based on the needs of the LCC community.

-Associate’s Degree in Emergency Medical Services (or related field) from a regionally accredited college or university.
+Associate’s Degree in Emergency Medical Services (or related field) or higher from a regionally accredited college or university.

 Current unencumbered State of Michigan Paramedic License; certification must be maintained throughout the duration of employment.